ahmadmdabit/ai-native-developer/chapters/05-evaluation-validation.md

 ### 🎯 Learning Objectives
 By the end of this chapter, you will be able to:
-*   Define **Evaluation Engineering** as a distinct discipline from standard QA.
+*   Define **Evaluation Engineering** as a distinct discipline from standard QA, focusing on probabilistic AI outputs.
-*   Implement specific validation techniques like **Mutation Testing** and **Differential Testing** for AI outputs.
+*   Implement specific validation techniques like **Mutation Testing** and **Differential Testing** to catch subtle AI bugs.
-*   Establish key metrics (e.g., Pass Rate, Prompt Success Rate) to measure AI performance.
+*   Establish key metrics (e.g., Pass Rate, Prompt Success Rate) to measure the reliability of your agents.
-*   Navigate the trade-offs between validation rigor, pipeline latency, and cost.
+*   Navigate the trade-offs between validation rigor, pipeline latency, and the cost of "LLM-as-a-Judge."

 ---